Joaquinelizondo/Joaquinelizondo/README.md

 <div>
     <h1 align="center">Hi there 👋, I am Joaquin.</h1>
-    <p align="center">My name is Joaquin Elizondo, I am a Data Analyst passionate about working with Data and learning more about programming languages.
+    <p align="center">My name is Joaquin Elizondo, I am a Full Stack Developer and Data Analyst passionate about working in IT sector and learning more about new technologies and languages.</p>
-        Currently attending a Full Stack Developer Bootcamp </p>